 While marketers should seek to reduce mobile app install data discrepancies wherever possible, it’s important to recognize that a host of reasons make minor data discrepancies inevitable.
 Marketers, then, are tasked with identifying thresholds for acceptable levels of discrepancies.
 When a discrepancy between two data sources — for instance, your attribution platform and your network dashboard — exceeds a certain threshold, it usually means something is wrong and needs fixing.

-Data discrepancies can arise when the attribution window in your attribution platform is not aligned with the attribution window in your network.
+Data discrepancies can also arise when the attribution window in your attribution platform is not aligned with the attribution window in your network.
 In many cases, networks will set as a default an attribution window that is different than the attribution window in your attribution platform.
-It is advisable, first, to work with an attribution platform that allows you to customize your attribution window and, second, to ensure that you have the same attribution window set up in your ad network and attribution platform.
+It is advisable to first work with an attribution platform that allows you to customize your attribution window and second, to ensure that you have the same attribution window set up in your ad network and attribution platform.

 Advertising networks don’t know about user interactions with ads on other ad networks.
 As a result, the same mobile install might be attributed to two or more ad networks.